wp-plugins/events-manager-extended/readme.txt

 * Bugfix: small bugfix in javascript for other languages when generating the unique map ID
 * Bugfix: RSS and ICAL feeds don't need the booking forms, it messes up the layout
 * Bugfix: show events on current day (bug created in 3.2.8)
+* Bugfix: in the admin itf, not all editable events were shown when logged in as an author
 * Feature: "scope=next_month" now possible as a parameter to the [events_list] shortcode